Panasthetik/ink-smart-contract/README.md

 # ink-smart-contract
-Sample ink! smart contract for deployment on Substrate-based chain, written in Rust.
+Sample ink!
+NFT smart contract for deployment on Substrate-based chain, written in Rust.

 # status:
 This project is in progress, and the contract is just a template.